life-itself/tao/README.md

 # Welcome

 Welcome to our community.
 We’re pragmatic utopians, committed to practical action for a radically wiser, weller world.
+We create [coliving hubs](https://lifeitself.us/hubs/), start [businesses](https://lifeitself.us/businesses/), do [research](https://lifeitself.us/institute/) and engage in [activism](https://lifeitself.us/activism/) to pioneer a wiser culture.

 ## How to Read the Way